jholland82/nightwatch_talk/README.md

 ```

 When you use NightwatchJS take a look at the docs and take what you need for your test requirements.

+## ENV Values
+I am using ENV variables for the following values.
+You will want to set them locally or change them to string values in your code
+GOOGLE_URL
+WP_ADMIN
+WP_USERNAME
+WP_PASSWORD